derekl-beep/stackedit-notes/Fourier Analysis.md

 ### Fourier approximation of discontinuity and the Gibbs phenomenon

 The **truncated** Fourier series, i.e. keeping only the lower frequency terms, gives a satisfying approximation of continuous functions.
-However, obvious fluctuations can be seen at disconuntiy.
+However, obvious fluctuations can be seen at discontinuities.
 This approximation error is named as the Gibbs phenomenon.

 <p align="center">
 	<img src="https://github.com/derekl-beep/screen-captures/blob/master/Screenshot%202020-08-15%20at%201.05.00%20PM.png?raw=true"